Large Language Model with Region-guided Referring and Grounding for CT Report Generation: Methods

 \subsection{Global-Local Features Collaboration}

-In medicine, different regions are interactive rather than isolated.
-Therefore, we include global features for context.
+In medicine, different regions are interrelated rather than isolated.
+Therefore, we incorporate global features to provide contextual information.
 Specifically, the same volume encoder $f_V$ and adapter $f_A$ (as in Sec.~\ref{sec:local}) are used to extract global features $\mathcal{G}$:

 The collaboration of global and local features is achieved by embedding them into the prompt.
 Our designed prompt $\mathcal{P}$ consists of two parts: $\mathcal{P}=\{\mathcal{I},\mathcal{T}\}$, where $\mathcal{I}$ denotes the special tokens for the visual embedding and $\mathcal{T}$ represents the text tokens of the instruction.
 As depicted in Fig.~\ref{fig:framework}, we utilize \textless image\textgreater\ and \textless region $i$\textgreater\ as the special tokens for the global and local features, respectively.
 These special tokens are replaced by the corresponding features $\mathcal{G}$ and $\mathcal{L}_i$, which then interact within the LLM to generate $\mathbf{R}$.